 What platforms need to be protected?

-The global shipping demand continues to increase year-on-year.
-If you are a ship owner, manager or charterer how do you determine if an older, proven, established ship is more or less secure than a modern, connected and potentially more automated vessel?
+The global shipping demand continues to increase year on year.
+If you are a shipowner, manager or charterer how do you determine if an older, proven, established ship is more or less secure than a modern, connected and potentially more automated vessel?
 The answer is not as obvious as it may seem.
-Older ships may have the more dated equipment, less securely designed networks and almost certainly unpatched and/ or unsupported software and components.
+Older ships may have more dated equipment, less securely designed networks and almost certainly unpatched and/ or unsupported software and components.

 Platforms for consideration

-- Modern ships - Modern ships will be more connected, have a more diverse set of components, and a more varied and complex supply chain.
+- Modern ships - Modern ships will be more connected have a more diverse set of components, and a more varied and complex supply chain.
 This means increased complexity around system integration and interfaces.
 This requires more knowledge and expertise in assurance and verification.
-More modern ships often require less people to manage and oversee as automation plays a higher role.
+More modern ships often require fewer people to manage and oversee as automation plays a higher role.